Downtown Los Angeles rooftop unit replacement with startup proof.

 Cali HVAC treats the closeout as part of the product.
 For a Downtown Los Angeles rooftop package unit, that means the homeowner should receive access plan, model and serial photos, startup sheet, tenant or HOA closeout notes in a format that can be used by a future technician, property manager, warranty desk, rebate reviewer, or owner representative.

-What documents survive the Downtown Los Angeles rooftop unit replacement closeout
+Paperwork checklist before a Downtown Los Angeles rooftop unit replacement starts

 Downtown Los Angeles rooftop unit replacement paperwork context.